dotslashsapience/CivIQFoundation-open/README.md

    - Identity Verification
    - Censorship Resistance Infrastructure

+**All features of the platform will be open-sourced at deployment**

 Each repository is further divided into:
 - `launch-critical/` - Essential components needed for initial platform launch
 - `post-launch/` - Components planned for implementation after initial launch